 Xanax is one of the most commonly abused drugs.
-Upon detoxing, here in our Xanax addiction treatment in San Diego at APEX Rehab, both individual and group counseling make up the core of the treatment approach, working to help the client overcome his or her psychological addiction to the drug.
-Counseling does much more than just focus on the symptoms of addiction to Xanax, but rather it goes to a much deeper level and helps clients identify what drove them to use in the first place.
+Upon detoxing in our Xanax addiction treatment in San Diego at Apex Recovery, you can rest assured.
+Both individual and group counseling make up the core of the treatment approach.
+We work to help the client overcome his or her psychological addiction to the drug.
+Counseling does much more than just focus on the symptoms of addiction to Xanax.
+Instead, it goes to a much deeper level and helps clients identify what drove them to use in the first place.

 Tolerance isn’t the same as addiction.
 In prolonged use, patients typically need ever higher doses because the body becomes tolerant.
 Misusing the drug and developing addiction could mean abusing the drug to get the “high” by crushing it or snorting it, rather than swallowing it.

-The fact Xanax falls in the “short-acting” or “fast-acting” Benzo means its effects manifest quicker, but it also means that the withdrawal is shorter and more intense.
-Xanax detox is best conducted residentially, with round-the-clock medical supervision, which ensures the symptoms are knowledgeably managed.
+The fact Xanax falls in the “short-acting” or “fast-acting” benzo means its effects manifest quicker, but it also means that the withdrawal is shorter and more intense.
+For that reason, Xanax detox is best conducted residentially to ensure the symptoms are knowledgeably managed.
 Detoxification controlled by a physician and supporting staff makes for a more comfortable and safe process.

-However, detox is only the initial step.
-Xanax addiction treatment in San Diego at APEX Rehab can be done in an inpatient setting and outpatient rehab clinic.
-Both options are versatile, including counseling through individual and group therapy based on cognitive behavior therapy and motivational interviewing, but they can be complemented with auxiliary approaches such as recreation, holistic healing and experiential therapies, such as art therapy.
-APEX also offers other therapies that focus on the family, sexual and LGBT issues and traumas.
+In fact, detox is only the initial step.
+Xanax addiction treatment at Apex Recovery San Diego can be done in an inpatient setting and outpatient rehab clinic.
+Both options are versatile, including counseling through individual and group therapy based on cognitive behavior therapy and motivational interviewing, but they can be complemented with auxiliary approaches such as recreation, holistic healing, and experiential therapies, such as art therapy.
+Apex Recovery San Diego also offers other therapies that focus on family, sexual, and LGBT issues and traumas.